 The number and expression profile of T cells in peripheral blood circulation vary from person to person.
 We tested 10 ng of PBMC RNA from six different donors with the TCRv2 kit.
-A total of 12 libraries (TCRa and TCRb) from these six donors were pooled and sequenced.
+A total of 12 libraries (TCRa and TCRb) from these six donors were pooled and sequenced to obtain approximately 1.5 million reads per sample.
 We found that clonotype counts were indeed very different from sample to sample, as shown in Figure 6.
 These data also demonstrated the large range of clonotype counts that the kit can identify.
 The smallest clonotype counts identified in one library was 4,200 (TRA) and 8,700 (TRB), while the largest was around 10,000 (TRA) and 17,000 (TRB).
 The on-target rates of these libraries ranged from 75% to 95% (data not shown).

 Avoid oversequencing with UMI analysis